 MCC recognizes that effective risk management requires flexible, responsive, continuous learning and adaptation of its practices, incentives, and skills.
 As a result, management will (i) update as relevant the specific objectives of the above-listed measures; and (ii) introduce such additional measures as may become relevant.

-MCC may utilize one or more of the following tools to remediate fraud and/or corruption:
+MCC may utilize one or more of the following tools to remediate fraud or corruption:

-- Use of administrative interventions, in the event that fraud and/or corruption are detected, may include:
+- Use of administrative interventions, in the event that fraudulent or corrupt practices are detected, may include:

 - Declaration of mis-procurements for procurements over which MCC has an oversight role;